eclipse-langium/langium-website/hugo/content/tutorials/langium_and_monaco.md

 {{< toc format=html >}}

+*Updated on Aug.
+2nd, 2023 for usage with monaco-editor-wrapper 2.1.1 & above.*

 In this tutorial we'll be talking about running Langium in the web with the Monaco editor.
 If you're not familiar with Monaco, it's the editor that powers VS Code.
 We're quite fond of it at TypeFox, so we've taken the time to write up this tutorial to explain how to integrate Langium in the web with Monaco, no backend required.

 As a disclaimer, just because we are using Monaco in this tutorial does not mean that you cannot use another code editor of your choice.
 For example, you can use Code Mirror with Langium as well.
 Generally, if an editor has LSP support, it is very likely you can integrate it quite easily with Langium, since it's LSP compatible.